 Dr. Cynthia won the Inaugural AARP Purpose Prize for her work with igniting the SPARK in girls for STEAM (scinecetechnology,engineering and math)

-Amazing Girls Science is a subsidiary of Saturday Academy.
+Amazing Girls Science is a program within Saturday Academy.

 firstname.lastname@example.org Saturday Academy is a registered 501(c)(3) non-profit.
 Tax ID: 06-1440458